 Clammy coldness wrapped around me as I made my way further down the alley.
 Something wasn’t right.
 The air became heavier in my lungs and the silence was deafening.
 Where were they?
 Had I come to the right place?
-Henry and Tiff were probably hiding behind one of the dumpsters down this treacherous path.
+Henry and Tiff had to be hiding behind one of the dumpsters down this craptastic path.

 “Come on you guys.
-This isn’t funny.”
-A person scuttling past the end of the alley made me jump and look back.
-They didn’t notice me.
+This isn’t funny one bit.”
+Something or someone scuttling past the end of the alley made me jump.

-Maybe I would be able to get them to come out if I acted like I knew they were hiding.
+Maybe I could get them to come out if I acted like I knew they were hiding.
 “I hear you guys back there.
-Let’s go this place is giving me the heebee jeebees.”
+Let’s go.
+This place is freaking me out.”

 “You shouldn’t be down here.”
-She said with a crusty voice.
+Her crusty whisper echoed in the darkness.

 “No one has been down here tonight.
-And if you know what’s good for you I think you should get out of here.”
+And if you know what’s good for you, you should get out of here.”
 Her eyes darted to something behind me.
 “Go.
-Get out of here now!”
+Get out of here.
+Now!”

 A deep clang against the dumpster resounded behind me.
 I spun around as a dark figure approached me.

 Fun?
 No. Thank you.
 I turned and ran back toward the street.
 Heavy footsteps thudded against the ground behind me.

 I ran harder than I’d ever run in my life.
 I didn’t even know if I was breathing or not.
 And I didn’t care.
 My legs sprinted toward the dim street ahead.
 The footsteps grew closer behind me.
 How was he faster than me?
-There was no way this was just an old man.
+There was no way that was possible.
 My track record proved I could outrun any normal person on the street.

 Every cell in my body was determined to get the hell out of here.
-I was only a couple strides away from the opening as I felt the tug on my jacket.
+I was only a couple strides away from the opening when his fingers dragged over my jacket.
 My feet lifted off the ground as he pulled me back toward him.
-His hand gained a better grip on my shoulders and turned me around.
+With bruise-creating grip on my shoulders, he whipped me around.
 Flailing left and right, I kicked and screamed like a pro.
-His hands were really strong.
-Like Hulk strong.
-He grabbed my wrists.
+His hands were super strong, like Hulk strong.